Minimal Strong Foliations in Skew-products of Iterated Function Systems: Introduction

 \subsection{Minimality of strong foliations}

 We introduce the notion of a \emph{symbolic one-step skew-product map}, also known in the literature as a \emph{locally constant skew-shift}.
-First, let $\Sigma_k=\{1,\dots,k\}^\mathbb{Z}$ be the space of bi-sequence of $k\geq 1$ symbols endowed with the distance
+First, let $\Sigma_k=\{1,\dots,k\}^\mathbb{Z}$ be the space of bi-sequences of $k\geq 1$ symbols endowed with the distance

 where $\omega=(\omega_{i})_{i\in\mathbb{Z}},\omega'=(\omega'_{i})_{i\in\mathbb{Z}}\in \Sigma_k$ and $0<\nu<1$.
 We assume that $(X,\mathrm{d})$ is a metric space and consider a finite family $\mathscr{F}=\{f_{1},\dots,f_{k}\}$ of continuous maps on $X$.
 Associated with $\mathscr{F}$, we define the \emph{symbolic one-step skew-product map} $\Phi$ on the product space $\Sigma_k\times X$ by